 Enter….
 SMART goals.

-In the conference my husband attended he learned about SMART goals.
-What they are, why they are important and how to incorporate them into your life plan.
+In the conference, my husband attended he learned about SMART goals.
+He was introduced to what they are, why they are important and how to use SMART goals and incorporate them into your life plan.

 How to use SMART goals to Increase Spiritual Growth